eclipse/steady/docs/public/content/user/manuals/report.md

 Result reports are generated through the execution of the `report` goal, more information on how to run and configure the goal can be found [here](../analysis/#create-result-report-report).
 They are generated in three different formats (JSON, XML and HTML), but the remainder of this page will focus on the HTML report.

-A big advantage of reports is that they aggregate the findings of all Maven modules of a multi-module reactor project.
+For Maven reactor projects, a big advantage of reports is that they aggregate the findings for all modules.

-Reports are divided into the following two parts.

 ## Report Header

-The report header contains general information about the scanned applications, e.g., Maven modules.
+The report header contains general information about the scanned application or Maven modules.

 <center class='expandable'>
     [![start_page](./img/report_header.png)](./img/report_header.png)